Rayhan-K1/Twice-The-Spice/README.md

 **Twice The Spice** is a commercial restaurant website that lets customers browse the menu and place orders online.

-This repository contains the front-end implementation for the site, built with HTML, CSS and vanilla JavaScript.
+This repository contains the front-end implementation for the site, built with HTML, CSS and JavaScript.

 ---